jkeam/reduxsauce/README.md

 export default createReducer(INITIAL_STATE, HANDLERS)
 ```

-This becomes much more readable, testable, and manageable when you reducers start to grow in complexity or volume.
+This becomes much more readable, testable, and manageable when your reducers start to grow in complexity or volume.

 #  createTypes